Xode-DAO/xode-blockchain/zombienet/README.md

 2. Run chmod +x all binaries and script
 3. Run cargo build --release at the root
 4. Run ./zombienet-launch.sh
-5. Open the appropriate link in polkadotJS based
+5. Open the appropriate link in polkadotJS